syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Layout.md

 {% endtabs %}
 Here, the `Name` field will be hidden.

-## Change DataFormGroupItem visibility
+## Change DataFormGroupItem visibility at runtime

-You can change the group's visibility by using the [IsVisible] (https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormItemBase~IsVisible.html) property in the `DataFormGroupItem`.
+You can change the group's visibility by using the [IsVisible](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormItemBase~IsVisible.html) property in the `DataFormGroupItem`.

-### Runtime

 {% tabs %}
 {% highlight c# %}